 - Lots more!

 P.S.
 Semrush provides a LOT of data.
-I will only focus on the most important metrics that can help you improve your website performance.
+I will only focus on the most important metrics of website performance.

 Are you ready to learn it all?
 Let’s get started!

-This post has detailed step-by-step explanations.
+This Semrush tutorial includes detailed step-by-step explanations.
 You will be able to follow these best if you have an existing Semrush subscription.

-If you don’t have one now, get an exclusive 30-day free trial to try out Semrush.
-It is the same as using a Pro plan free for a month, saving you $119.95.
+If you don’t have one now, get an exclusive 14-day free trial to try out Semrush.
+It is the same as using a Pro plan free for a month, saving you $65.

 Full disclosure: I am an extensive Semrush user.
 I have at least 3 tabs of Semrush open when I work on my SEO and content marketing 😉 That is why I can cover this tutorial in a lot of detail.

-Let’s start this Semrush tutorial by understanding the fundamentals of what Semrush is and how it works.
+If you are just getting started with Semrush, use this Semrush tutorial to understand the fundamentals of what Semrush is and how it works.

 What is Semrush?

-Semrush is a powerful online marketing suite that offers tools for search engine optimization, social media, advertising, content marketing, market research, and much more.
+Semrush is a powerful online marketing suite that helps you improve website performance with tools for search engine optimization, social media, advertising, content marketing, market research, and much more.

-Semrush allows you to track your website’s SEO performance, research your competitors, and find new opportunities for keyword ranking.
-Essentially, it’s a one-stop shop for all things SEO that can help you create a customized SEO strategy for your business and take your website’s traffic and search engine ranking to the next level.
+Essentially, it’s a one-stop shop for all things SEO that can help you create a customized SEO strategy for your business and take your website’s traffic and search engine rankings to the next level.